Work permit: when you start working

 Read your work permit carefully.
 It sets out all the conditions for working in Canada.
 If you don’t meet those conditions, you could be asked to leave Canada.

-You can also apply to change the conditions of your work permit or to extend it.
+You can also apply to change the conditions of your work permit or apply to extend the permit.

 Get a social insurance number